kallaway/100-days-of-code/log.md

 **Thoughts:** Trying the experiment of working in the morning instead of night after work.
 Feels good to do it in the morning.
 Lets see how sustainable this is :)

 **Link to work:** [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/nehiljain/uw_ml.git/master?filepath=classification%2Fweek_3_2.ipynb)

+### Day 20: Feb 6, 2018

+- Week 4 : Decision Tree overfitting strategies started.
+Still working through lectures
+- WIP: Numpy library tutorial to understand np.array and the fundamentals better

+**Thoughts:** Some libraries need special attention and love.
+Numpy is high on my list because it can improve speed and memory performance of python lists in my code.

+**Link to work:** Still to come.